EconomyLens.com

 An effective trade ban on the critically endangered oceanic whitetip shark will be discussed at the CITES meeting . ©AFP

-Bangkok (AFP) – Global wildlife talks open Monday, with debates set to take on questions ranging from protection of sharks, a bid to allow limited rhino horn sales, and a push to restrict the trade in eels.
-More than 180 nations are to join conservation experts in Uzbekistan’s Samarkand to discuss dozens of wildlife trade and protection proposals.
-The meeting brings together signatories to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-The 50-year-old agreement is considered a key framework for protecting the world’s most endangered animals and plants and regulates trade in some 36,000 species.
+Bangkok (AFP) – Global wildlife talks opened Monday, with votes expected on increased shark protection, a bid to allow limited rhino horn sales, and a push to restrict the trade in eels.
+More than 180 nations are joining conservation experts in Uzbekistan’s Samarkand to discuss dozens of wildlife trade proposals.
+The meeting brings together signatories to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), a 50-year agreement protecting the world’s most endangered animals and plants, and regulating trade in 36,000 species.

 Related

-Other controversial proposals include efforts to allow governments to sell stockpiles of elephant ivory and rhino horn.
-Advocates argue governments should be able to sell stocks off to help fund conservation, but many animal protection groups warn reopening sales will only help drive illegal trade.
-“As soon as you open up that legal trade, it just provides avenues for illegal ivory and illegal rhino horn to be laundered into those markets in Asia where it has caused so much problems,” said Matt Collis, senior director for policy at the International Fund for Animal Welfare.
-“CITES tried this twice in the past, the last time was particularly disastrous… The last thing we want to do is go back to that,” he told AFP.
-But Namibia, which is championing the proposal, insists funds are needed to avoid “progressive removal of rhinos from the landscape, shrinking habitat, and weakening national metapopulations.”
-A similar proposal was rejected the last time CITES members met in 2022.
+Other contested proposals include requests to allow government sales of elephant ivory and rhino horn stockpiles.
+Advocates argue governments should be able to sell stocks to fund conservation, but many animal protection groups warn reopening sales will drive illegal trade.
+“As soon as you open up that legal trade it just provides avenues for illegal ivory and illegal rhino horn to be laundered into those markets in Asia where it has caused so much problems,” said Matt Collis, senior director for policy at the International Fund for Animal Welfare.
+“CITES tried this twice in the past, the last time was particularly disastrous… The last thing we want to do is to go back to that,” he told AFP.
+Namibia, which is championing the proposal, insists funds are needed to avoid “progressive removal of rhinos from the landscape, shrinking habitat, and weakening national metapopulations.”
+CITES members rejected a similar proposal in 2022.

 © 2024 AFP